Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Handheld.md

 ## Datasets
 We provide datasets from two construction site locations.
 Each location can be considered a multisession group of sequences.
 Site 1 contains 5x handheld datasets.
-Site 2 introduces 3x robot datasets.
+Site 2 introduces 3x robot datasets and 3x handheld datasets (TBD).
 Robot dataset information can be accessed on its own [documentation page](documentation/hardware/Robot.md).

 The handheld datasets are as follows.